NotTacoz/jacaranda/content/notes/AE/chemistry/chemistry 1.1.md

 ## reviewing

-- [ ] 103.
-Describe the general principles of chromatography, including the role of the stationary and mobile phases.
+- [ ] 35.
+Use electron configuration to identify an atom or ion and its location in the periodic table, and infer its chemical properties.
+- [ ] 30.     _Conduct experimental work safely, competently and methodically, including flame tests.
+(SIS)_
 - [ ] 12.     _Research and communicate scientific ideas effectively in the format of a scientific report, including correct referencing of sources.
 (SIS)_
 - [ ] 11.     _Explain how developments in technology have contributed to our understanding of the model of the atom.
 (SHE)_
 - [ ] 10.     _Describe and explain the role of the following scientists in the development of our atomic model: (SHE)_